-Although not as popular as some of the other grains, barley provides a good serving of fiber and many other important minerals such a selenium.
+Although not as popular as some of the other grains, barley provides a good serving of fiber and many other important minerals such as selenium.

-Couscous is a whole grain that is rich in calcium plus provides essential B vitamins
+Couscous is a type of pasta that is rich in calcium plus provides essential B vitamins